 Happy #VolunteersWeek everyone.
 It’s that time of year when all the kindest people in the world get together, bask in their kindness glow and celebrate positive changes in their communities.

-The term Social Action isn’t something we hear a lot but it is a phenomenon we see on a daily basis.
-Some people call it volunteering, others say it’s youth work.
-But Social Action can actually take many forms; campaigning, fundraising, mentoring, to name a few.
+We’re celebrating volunteering through Social Action.
+This isn’t something we hear a lot but it is a phenomenon we see on a daily basis.
+Often it is done through volunteering and can actually take many forms: campaigning, fundraising, and mentoring, to name a few.

 Dynamics of Single Motherhood – Vidette

 Here’s what Social Action means to our project leaders:

 If there was one way to sum up all the goodness of social action in one tiny soundbite, we’d say it’s: the grassroots activity of standing up and doing something good in your community, and putting some kind of longevity behind the changes you make.

 It’s basically any action you take to make a positive difference; to change something for the better.